marcelpatrick/IsaacLab-Simple-Tutorial-Walkthrough/README.md

 # IsaacLab-Simple-Tutorial-Walkthrough
 from: https://isaac-sim.github.io/IsaacLab/main/source/setup/walkthrough/index.html

+## Glossary:
+- Simulation: one environment.
+Is the physics engine running the virtual world frame-by-frame
+  - Scene: the level blueprint, the stage, a description or template for rendering the simulation world.
+    - Environment: one fully independent copy of the simulation where a robot lives, acts, receives rewards, and runs episodes.
+Scene + RL logic
+      - Episode: Each attempt the robot makes at completing the task and getting the reward.
+Starts when the robot is reset.
+Ends when it fails, succeeds, or times out.
+Happens thousands of times inside each environment.

+- Epoch:

-### Project Settings
+## Project Settings
-- This example is running on Anaconda Prompt CLI running on Windows11.
+- This example is running on Anaconda Prompt CLI running on Windows 11.

 ### Pre-Requisites
 - Before starting, make sure you have completed the prerequisites i.e. creating a virtual environment and a project with IsaacSim and IsaacLab installed as well as all other libraries e.g. Python 3.11 etc.